The Frasier Global Mentorship Program

 • Mentors should be able to advise students on industry related conferences they may be able to participate in, or help support an in person site visit at their organization.

-• The School of Sustainability will facilitate the connections between the mentor and mentee.
+• The College of Global Futures will facilitate connections between the mentor and mentee.
 Student mentees are responsible for corresponding with and coordinating meetings with their mentors.

 The program supports travel related expenses for students to either:

-• Visit their mentor on-site for a job shadow type experience and engage in a short term project such as a design sprint, or
+• Visit their mentor on-site for a job shadow type experience.

 Student mentees will share their learning experience with the ASU and public community through virtual or in person presentations.